Sheet Pan Cookies

 - Don’t over-mix your cookie dough once you’ve added the flour!
 Mix in the dry ingredients just until the flour has been incorporated.

-- Sprinkle some of the chocolate chips on top of the dough before baking them to make them look picture-perfect when they come out of the oven.
+- Sprinkle some of the chocolate chips on top of the dough before baking it to make it look picture-perfect when it comes out of the oven.

 - Don’t over-bake your cookies.
 Even if the center seems a bit soft coming out of the oven, it will firm up as it cools.